Study Abroad FAQs

 What happens after I apply?

-The SAC reviews all applications for approval; special attention is given to the student’s progress toward graduation and his or her academic preparation for the program, as well as the student essay and faculty recommendation.
+The Office of Study Abroad reviews all applications for approval; special attention is given to the student’s progress toward graduation and his or her academic preparation for the program, as well as the student essay and faculty recommendation.
 Students will be notified in writing of the committee’s decision.

 Once approved, students are eligible to complete the program sponsor application.
 Students are notified directly of their approval by the program sponsor.
 Students may then begin completing study abroad forms for both Harvey Mudd and the program sponsor.